In which phase of mitosis do the chromosomes align at the equator... | Channels for Pearson+

 1

-Finally, in telophase, the chromosomes arrive at the poles, and the nuclear envelope re-forms around each set of chromosomes, resulting in two separate nuclei within the cell.
+Finally, in telophase, the chromosomes begin to de-condense, the nuclear envelope re-forms around each set of chromosomes, and the cell prepares to divide its cytoplasm through cytokinesis.

 Watch next